-When an instructor observes academic dishonesty on the part of a student, the case shall be handled in accordance with the following procedures:
+When an instructor observes/recognizes student academic dishonesty, the incident is managed in accordance with the following procedures:

-- 1. The instructor has the authority to give the student a grade of "F" on the assignment involved in the academic dishonesty, or a grade of "F" in the course which the offense occurred. - 2.
-The instructor shall submit to the Dean of Teaching and Learning, within three (3) days from the time the offense occurred, a written report stating the facts of the case and the action taken by the instructor along with any physical evidence. - 3.
-Any student who considers herself unfairly treated may utilize the student grievance procedure designed for this purpose.
-The Dean of Teaching and Learning will provide all physical evidence to the chairperson of the grievance committee if a committee is called to meet.

-- 4. For subsequent offenses on the part of the student, in addition to being given a grade of "F" in the course in which the academic dishonesty occurred, the student may be expelled from the College by the President on recommendation of the Dean of Teaching and Learning following a judicial hearing. - 5.
-A student who has been given a grade of "F" by an instructor under the College's policy on academic dishonesty is not permitted to withdraw from the course with a grade of "W" after academic dishonesty procedures have been initiated by the instructor without approval by the instructor.
+- 1. The instructor has the authority to remit a "F" grade for that particular assignment contrived through fraudulent means, academic dishonesty, or a "F" grade as a final score in the course which the offense occurred. - 2.
+The instructor shall submit to the Dean of Academic Services, within three (3) days from the time the offense occurred, a written report stating the incident's facts, physical evidence and potential disciplinary action proposed by the instructor. - 3.
+Any student who considers themselves unfairly treated may utilize the student grievance procedure designed for this purpose.
+The Dean of Academic Services will provide all physical evidence to the appropriate Chairperson of the grievance committee if a committee is called to session. - 4.
+For subsequent offenses on the part of the student, in addition to being given a final "F" grade in the course where the academic dishonesty occurred, the student may be expelled from the College by the President if recommended by the Dean of Academic Services following a judicial hearing. - 5.
+A student not receiving a final "F" grade by the instructor in accordance with the College's academic dishonesty policy, is not permitted to withdraw from the course with a "W" grade after academic dishonesty procedures are initiated by the instructor, without approval by the instructor.